 In 2015 Fernando released ‘Compound 147’ written and directed by Coleman Beltrami, and two episodes of the 30-min comedy/drama series for TV ‘Jay ROCCO’, written and directed by himself.
 Both ‘Doradus’ and ‘Jay ROCCO’ are currently in further development for TV and theatrical.

-In 2016, along with the development of the feature movie ‘Galileo 1610’, based on a play he wrote and directed about the Italian scientist Galileo Galilei, Fernando worked on the feature film ‘The Book of Ronnie’ (AKA ‘Panther’), a mystery drama where a modern bio-hacking conspiracy is powered by a revived ancient Egypt myth.
+Currently, along with the development of the feature movie ‘Galileo 1610’, based on a play he wrote and directed about the Italian scientist Galileo Galilei, Fernando is working on the feature film ‘The Book of Ronnie’ (AKA ‘Panther’), a mystery drama where a modern bio-hacking conspiracy is powered by a revived ancient Egypt myth.

 Robert Scheid, Producing, Post Production